neuefische/web-exercises/sessions/react-effects-and-fetch/pokemon-api/README.md

 Open the file [`src/components/PokemonList.js`](./src/components/PokemonList.js).

 For now the Pokémon are only fetched when we click the button below.
-Lets change the code such our app does this automatically when the app renders.
+Let's change the code so that our app does this automatically when the app renders.

 - Remove the 'Load Pokémon' button.
 - Change the code below so that the `loadPokemon` function is only executed when the app component is rendered initially`